Contents

 Installing Employee Scheduler on a single user's machine or a fully shared network location

 Use the setup program to make the initial install on a local drive for a single-user.
 When prompted for an installation type, choose the first option, Standard.
-The data will be stored in the user Application Data\CyberMatrix\EmployeeScheduler folder.
-E.g. C:\Documents and Settings\Administrator\Application Data\CyberMatrix\EmployeeScheduler.
+The data will be stored in the shared documents\CyberMatrix\EmployeeScheduler folder.
+E.g. C:\Users\Public\Documents\CyberMatrix\EmployeeScheduler on Windows Vista/7/8 or C:\Documents and Settings\All Users\Application Data\CyberMatrix\EmployeeScheduler on XP.
 If you want to use a data folder in another location, you should choose the Client Only option when at the installation type selection screen.
 Otherwise, you will have to change the Data Path setting in the configuration screen.
 The DataPath setting is stored in a text file called EmployeeScheduler.Ini.
-This file can be found in the user Application Data\CyberMatrix folder.
-E.g. C:\Documents and Settings\Administrator\Application Data\CyberMatrix\EmployeeScheduler.Ini.
+This file can be found in the shared documents\CyberMatrix folder.
+E.g. C:\Users\Public\Documents\CyberMatrix\EmployeeScheduler.Ini.

 Installing Employee Scheduler on one or more machines with network-shared data